snalluri12/Demo/README.md

-# Veeva Vault POC – Order & Shipment Automation for a Customer
+# Order & Shipment Automation for QuickTrack

-## 📌 Project Overview
+## Project Overview

 This proof of concept demonstrates an end-to-end solution in Veeva Vault where:
 - Creating a new `Order__c` record linked to `Customer__c` automatically triggers creation of a linked `Shipment__c` record via Vault Java SDK.